-- Reports on the Browser tab show which supported browser families (including desktop and mobile versions of Microsoft Internet Explorer, Mozilla Firefox, Google Chrome, Safari, and Opera) and versions are being used to access the Internet from your network. - The Browser tab is selected by default when you navigate to the Applications page. - Reports on the Source Platform tab show which supported operating systems (including Windows, Linux, UNIX, OS X, iOS, Android, BlackBerry, Symbian, and Java ME) the browsers accessing the Internet are running on. - The Search tab lets you search for specific strings in user agent headers detected in your network.
+- Reports on the Operating Systems tab show which supported operating systems (including Windows, Linux, UNIX, OS X, iOS, Android, BlackBerry, Symbian, and Java ME) the browsers accessing the Internet are running on. - The User Agents tab lets you search for specific strings in user agent headers detected in your network.
 The search results show the top qualifying user agents by requests or bandwidth.